History of the Ship

 In spite of generally poor weather conditions, French and American archaeologists, French volunteer divers, and French Navy personnel continued excavation of the site and recovered a number of small “at risk” artifacts, as well as one of Alabama’s two riding bitts.
 The 2002 investigations recovered a total of 19 objects, including the ship’s bell and its mounting bracket.
 The ROV phase of operations focused on providing digital video and photographic documentation for the production of a geo-referenced photomosaic ofAlabama.
 The NSWCCD ROV work platform included a RESON Seabat 6012, an Insite Tritech Scorpio Plus Digital Still TV Camera, a pair of Nuytco 200-watt Newlites, and an ORE Trackpoint II Plus Ultra Short Base line (USBL) system.
 Unfortunately, unpredictable environmental factors constrained ROV operations and thwarted efforts to develop a complete site photomosaic.
 Despite these problems, the 2002 ROV operations collected approximately 10 hours of quality video and more than 1,816 still images over the course of two dive periods totaling only six days.
 In addition, use of the ROV permitted the Principal Investigator to maintain complete and real-time quality control over the data collection process.

-For the upcoming 2005 season, the Institute for International Maritime Research, Inc., will return to Alabama to conclude research that began with the wreck’s initial discovery in 1984.
-Major research objectives for 2005 include: 1) mapping major elements of the exposed hull structure using an acoustic mapping system; 2) documenting the exposed wreck structure using 35-mm digital photography; 3) excavating the crew’s quarters; 4) recovery of the aft pivot gun; and 5) selective recovery of mapped and documented “at risk” artifacts.
-In addition to completing the site investigation, Dr. Watts will begin drafting the final scientific report.
-This report will provide a comprehensive overview of the Alabama wreck site, from the time of its discovery through the final year of scientific research activities.
+In 2005, the Institute for International Maritime Research, Inc., returned to Alabama to conclude research that began with the wreck’s initial discovery in 1984.
+Major research objectives for 2005 included: 1) mapping major elements of the exposed hull structure using an acoustic mapping system; 2) documenting the exposed wreck structure using 35-mm digital photography; 3) excavating the crew’s quarters; 4) recovery of the aft pivot gun; and 5) selective recovery of mapped and documented “at risk” artifacts.

 • 1984: French Navy mine hunter Circe discovers CSS Alabama’s remains while conducting operational exercises off Cherbourg, France.
 French Navy Commander Max Guerout later confirms the wreck’s identity.